janus-idp/backstage-plugins/plugins/quay/README.md

 ## For users

-### Using Quay plugin in Backstage
+### Using the Quay plugin in Backstage

-Quay is a frontend plugin that enables you to view the information about the container images.
+Quay is a front-end plugin that enables you to view the information about the container images.

 #### Prerequisites

 - Your Backstage application is installed and running.
 - You have installed the Quay plugin.
 For installation process, see [Installation](#installation).

 #### Procedure